 Company support for food security and agriculture

+Food security and agriculture currently receive 11% of average corporate social investment expenditure.
 Boosting food security is a priority in food-insecure regions across Africa.
 This means investing in agriculture but also in climate-resilient food production.
 Water scarcity and soil degradation are two major issues that require addressing, along with biodiversity loss, which can directly threaten crop yields.
-Agriculture accounts for 50% of GDP in Africa – higher than any other sector – and private sector support can serve to improve crop health, improve supply chains and access to market, and boost SMEs that are often run by women
+Agriculture accounts for 30 – 40% of GDP in Africa – higher than any other sector – and private sector support can serve to improve crop health, improve supply chains and access to market, and boost SMEs that are often run by women.